 In 2017, the City leveraged utility rebates to help pay for two new condensing boilers at the Juanita Sanchez Educational Complex.
 The project also included a new BMS for the building's mechanical room that will monitor boilers, chiller, chiller pumps, and primary pumps.
-BMS systems at all of the high schools continue to be maintained and monitored by Aramark, who performs repairs, upgrades, and recommissioning when needed.
-Included in the Providence Schools Capital Plan heating system projects is the replacement of the boiler feedwater system at Hope High School.
-The plan also entails the replacement of Roof Top units (RTUs) at Central High School.
-Though the main purpose of both projects is to replace antiquated, failing equipment, the projects will augment efficiency and provide considerable maintenance cost savings.
+BMS systems at all of the high schools have continued to be maintained and monitored by Aramark, who performs repairs, upgrades, and recommissioning when needed.

+Included in PPSD's master facilities HVAC projects list is the replacement of the boiler feedwater system at Hope High School.
+The plan also entails the replacement of Roof

+Top units (RTUs) at Central High School.
+Though the main purpose of both projects is to replace antiquated, failing equipment, the projects will augmnet efficiency and provide considerable maintenance cost savings.